QIS-MRI/LIBOR_LIBRE_BORR_SimulationCode/README.md

 Data: https://zenodo.org/records/8338079
 - Includes volunteer data (DICOM and Raw Data) for RF pulse calibration (n=3)
 - Includes free-breathing 3D radial whole-heart volunteer data (DICOM and Raw Data) used for RF pulse comparison (n=5)
 - Remark: Images were reconstructed at the scanner.
 Therefore  DICOMS were used for the analysis provided in the paper.
+Raw data is provided for the community to potentially test different image recontruction and motion compenation methods.
 **************
 Acknowledgement:
 The framework of Brian Hargreaves was used as bases for the current simulations (http://mrsrl.stanford.edu/~brian/bloch/)